Cloud Security Hands On (CCSK-Plus)

 This course provides a solid foundation in cloud security, and includes a full day of hands-on labs to apply the principles in practice.
-We cover all the material needed to pass the Cloud Security Alliance Certificate of Cloud Security Knowledge (CCSK) exam, but add a pragmatic approach to immediate kick start your cloud security projects.
-For Black Hat we also add expanded material to show you how to take cloud security to the next level by leveraging DevOps techniques and the characteristics of the cloud.
+It also includes new, expanded material for advanced students.
+We cover all the material needed to pass the version 4 of the Cloud Security Alliance Certificate of Cloud Security Knowledge (CCSK) exam, but add a pragmatic approach to immediate kick start your cloud security projects.
+For Black Hat, we also add expanded material to show you how to take cloud security to the next level by leveraging DevOps techniques and the characteristics of the cloud.

 The course is designed to appeal to a wide range of skill levels, but we highly recommend a solid security foundation and, for the labs, experience making SSH connections.
 While most of the labs occur in a web browser, you will need to connect to Linux cloud servers and copy and paste a handful of command lines.